Skip to main content

 My schedule can be unpredictable.
 Can I miss a classroom or riding session?

-No. Attendance in the classroom and at riding sessions are tightly scheduled.
+No. Attendance in the classroom and at riding sessions is tightly scheduled.
 If a class or riding session is missed, you must re-register for another class and pay the full fee again.

 What are the minimum requirements for passing the course?